JustBobinAround/js_obfuscate/README.md

 ### Disclaimer

-I realize that this code could be used to make someone's life a pain.
-Please be responsible and USE AT YOUR OWN RISK.
+This code is just a demonstration, please be responsible and USE AT YOUR OWN RISK.